Amareteklay/heritage-housing-issues/README.md

 * Interactive input widgets that allow a user to provide real-time house data to predict the sale price.

-### Page 5: ML Pipeline
+### Page 5: ML: House Price Predictor

-* A technical page displaying your model performance.
-If you deployed an ML pipeline, you have to display your pipeline steps.
+* A technical page displaying model performance.

+* Displays ML pipeline steps.

 ## **7. Unfixed Bugs**

 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## **8. Deployment**

-### Heroku
+### **Heroku**

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://houpp.herokuapp.com/

+  * **Note:** *At the time of writing this document, Heroku has notified users that apps in the free tier may not be served as of 28th November 2022.
+So the above link may not work.*

 * The project was deployed to Heroku using the following steps.